contact us

 The size of your home will also significantly affect its price.
 That includes the size of the block as well as the overall living space.
 “A small house on a large block could be attractive to developers as well as people who value a big garden, so it’s worth more than the same house on a smaller block.”

-Number of bedrooms, additional living spaces, ensuites and alfresco areas all make your home more desirable and therefore up the price.
-An agent will look at all these things when comparing it to similar properties.
+Your floor plan and layout definitely influence value.
+The number of bedrooms, bathrooms, living spaces, ensuites and alfresco areas all make your home more desirable and therefore up the price.
+An agent will look at all these things when comparing your home to similar properties.

-The third major factor is the condition of the interior.
+Another major factor is the condition of the interior.
 Is your home newly updated and ready to move into?
-Or will it need some work by the buyer?
+Or will it need some work from the buyer?

 “Buyers mentally price in any extra work they’ll need to do,” explains Jonathan.
 “If the kitchen is looking tired, and they think they’ll need to spend $15,000 on updating it, that $15,000 comes off their spending budget.
 If your kitchen is brand new, however, buyers will usually be happy to pay more to just move in and enjoy it.”